lukaspustina/docker-network-demo/README.md

 ### 2. Starting containers ###

-In the second step, a number of LXC containers is started; by default 100.
+In the second step, the containers are started:
 > `make run`

 ### 3. Running Demo ###